Lettings policy

 2.2.3 Normally, the council will only accept applications from customers and any person who normally resides with them as a member of their family, or any other person who might reasonably be expected to reside with them.

-2.2.5 Housing applications from council and Registered Provider tenants will be accepted, however, where appropriate, tenants will be encouraged to approach their current landlord for assistance in the first instance and consider a mutual exchange.
+2.2.8 Housing applications from council and registered provider tenants will be accepted, however, where appropriate, tenants will be encouraged to approach their current landlord for assistance in the first instance and consider a mutual exchange.

-2.2.6 Any offer of housing made to Leeds City Council staff, Belle Isle Tenant Management Organisation staff or Board members, elected members or Registered Provider staff or Board members, will be approved by a senior member of staff.
+2.2.9 Any offer of housing made to Leeds City Council staff, Belle Isle Tenant Management Organisation staff or board members, elected members or registered provider staff or board members, will be approved by a senior member of staff.
 This also applies to relatives and household members of these groups.

 2.3 Information held on the housing register

-2.3.1 The information on the housing application will be held on a computer system.
-All housing needs, offers of council accommodation and nominations to Registered Providers will be recorded on this system.
+2.3.1 All applications will be held on the Leeds Homes Register, and all housing needs assessments, offers of council accommodation and nominations to registered providers will be recorded on this system.

-2.3.2 Customers are expected to notify the council in writing of any changes in their circumstances which may affect their housing application.
-Any changes will be recorded on the computer system and may result in a reassessment, for example, of priority awarded or the number of bedrooms required.
+2.3.2 Customers are expected to keep their housing applications updated with details of any changes in their circumstances which may affect their housing application.
+Any change of circumstances may result in a reassessment, for example, to the level of priority awarded or the number of bedrooms required.

 2.4 Verifying information received on the housing application

 2.4.1 Where a housing application is made with insufficient information to enable the council to process it, the application will not be accepted.
-The date of registration will be the date the completed application is received by the council.
+The date of registration will be the date the completed application with all information provided is received by the council.

 2.4.2 The council will verify the information provided on the housing application prior to any offer of accommodation being made.
 Normally, customers will be asked to provide proof of the following when they apply for housing (this list is not exhaustive):